China–Marshall Islands relations

 China–Marshall Islands relations refers to the bilateral relations between the People's Republic of China and the Republic of the Marshall Islands.

 History

 The two sides established diplomatic relations on November 16, 1990.
-Since the Marshall Islands established diplomatic relations with the Republic of China on November 20, 1998, the People's Republic of China severed diplomatic relations with the Marshall Islands on December 11 of the same year.
+Since the Marshall Islands established diplomatic relations with the Republic of China (Taiwan) on November 20, 1998, the People's Republic of China severed diplomatic relations with the Marshall Islands on December 11 of the same year.

 After the severance of diplomatic relations, the Ministry of Foreign Affairs of the People's Republic of China stationed a resident team in Majuro, the capital of the Marshall Islands, and the Embassy of the People's Republic of China in the Federated States of Micronesia was responsible for the Marshall Islands' affairs.

 In December 1998, the Government of the People's Republic of China suspended diplomatic relations with the Government of the Marshall Islands and withdrew its embassy in the Marshall Islands, but still retained a local embassy team and sent a counselor as the team leader.